josephtperkins1995/homelabdetection/README.md

 ### Tools & Technologies Used
 * VirtualBox – for managing virtual machines and internal networking
-- Kali Linux VM as attacker machine to craft and deploy malware
+- Kali Linux VM – attacker machine to craft and deploy malware
+- Windows 10 VM – target/test environment
-- Splunk (SIEM)
+- Splunk – SIEM for telemetry and event log collection
-- Virtual Box (Hypervisor)
 - Windows VM (Test Machine)
+- Command-line tools – net user, net localgroup, ipconfig.
+- Snapshot management – for safe rollback during malware testing
 ## Screenshots

 1. Configured the Windows VM and the Linux VM to be on a secure internal network